Eric

 About me

 Eric has been around for decades, producing solid work at most turns, well out of publicity's glare.
 His quirky style, attention to detail, and joyous working attitude have garnered quiet fans throughout the industries, helping him reinvigorate some seriously challenging roles: Banquo and Oswald (two renowned Ghosts), Erie in Hughie as well as Seth in Mourning Becomes Electra (both Eugene O'Neil), Ken Harrison in Whose Life is it Anyway?, Jack in The Weir, Father Jack in Dancing At Lughnasa, Father Clifford in the world's first Theatre of the Oppressed radio drama, and Harley in The Spruce Goose, nCube's viscious dip into Hollywood's "Golden Age."
 In 2015, he co-created the chilling role of SS Obersturmbannführer Rudolf Höss in A Lesson From Auschwitz, which premiered at the Kenneth More in Ilford, and sold out in Canterbury and Bromley.
-And he was another old Jack in ImmerCity's punk mystery, Death of the Kingwhich sold out in Borough in 2017.
+And he was another old Jack in ImmerCity's punk mystery, Death of the King, which sold out in Borough in 2017.

-His latest feature, The Gates of Vanity, is on Amazon Prime — together with Crowhurst6 Days and The Receptionist.
-In 2017, he was Albert's uncle, Jakob Einstein, in Genius — a 10 part TV biopic directed by Ron Howard for Fox21 and NatGeo.
-And in 2018, Inspector Robert in their second series, Genius: Picasso — as well as popping up for roughly eight seconds, cautioning Joaquin Pheonix in Jacques Audiard's western, The Sisters Brothers.
+On Amazon Prime are features such as The Gates of Vanity, Crowhurst, 6 Days and The Receptionist.
+He was Albert's uncle, Jakob Einstein, in Genius — a 10 part TV biopic directed by Ron Howard for Fox21 and NatGeo; and in 2018, Inspector Robert in their second series, Genius: Picasso — as well as eight seconds advising Joaquin Pheonix in Jacques Audiard's western, The Sisters Brothers.
 He spent 2018 at eight hours' remove from London, in the tiny village of Hogsmeade where, in Mr Ollivander's uncertain absence, he was helping wands to find their wizards.
-In 2020, he explored sartorial survival in How to Dress for the Apocalypse, appeared in C4's groundbreaking documentary, Murder in the Car Park, hog-tied in the back of a VW camper as a deadly priest in Ethereal Living, and hire-purchasing the soul of a returned Crusader as the very Devil himself In the Name of God; since when he has been reduced to waiting tables and pouring whiskey for very messed up superheroes in Marvel series such as Moon Knight; imprisoned for thoughtcrime in Save Luna; and ultimately transported to Colombia for the darkly off-key Israeli TV series, Carthago (now screening; it just won at Cannes), where he ranted once more for racial purity as Herman, a captive Nazi POW in North Africa.
-This month, he is to be found at Pitié-Salpêtrière Hospital, attending the death of Diana Princess of Wales as ambassador to France in The Crown (oddly, the day before our real Queen's state funeral, the fullest assembly of extras, cast and crew were engaged in reconsructing the day after Diana's death; for many involved, the summer and Autumn of 2022 was eerily surreal).
+In 2020, he explored sartorial survival in How to Dress for the Apocalypse, appeared in C4's groundbreaking documentary, Murder in the Car Park, hog-tied in the back of a VW camper as a deadly priest in Ethereal Living, and hire-purchasing the soul of a returned Crusader as the very Devil himself In the Name of God; since when he has been reduced to waiting tables and pouring whiskey for very messed up superheroes in Marvel series such as Moon Knight; imprisoned for thoughtcrime in Save Luna; transported to Colombia for the darkly off-key TV series, Carthago (now screening; it won in 2023 at Cannes), where he rants again for racial purity as Herman, a captive Nazi POW in North Africa.
+And last Autumn, he returned on Amazon Prime, trying to sell nuclear secrets to Iran in Terminal List: Dark Wolf.

 He has a flair for period, accent, and fine nuance.
 He doesn't see life, let alone drama, as zero-sum games.
 His instinct and passion are to tell the story, straight, with atmosphere: subtle energetic interplay — less bound by material objectives such as clashed in last century's heavyweight Method bouts; sometimes simple moments warmly shared.
 He would rather conspire, than compete — to breathe effortless, authentic energy into each fragment of earnest prose, understated comedy or full-on slapstick.
 In his time, he has been in radio, musical and physical theatre, contemporary dance, randomly minimal TV, some powerful thrillers, several execrable horror films, and a shelf-load of shorts — a generous handful of which are, in all modesty, outstanding (you can catch a few via the next tab, Links and Clips).

-He fell in love in 1998, and now lives in a labourer's cottage in North Essex with his very patient wife Janee, sixteen chickens, a horde of hungry sparrows. red kites, buzzards, kestrels and a couple of thousand bees.
+He fell in love in 1998, and now lives in a labourer's cottage in North Essex with his very patient wife Janee; sixteen chickens; a horde of hungry sparrows, red kites, buzzards, kestrels; and a couple of thousand bees.

 __________________________________________________________________________________________________________